Lynx-At0Mic/OSU-Capasitive-Touch-Keypad/README.md

 # Step 2

-Attach a 1MΩ resistor between pins 8,10 and 11,13 or whatever pins you changed the arduino script to use.
+-Attach a 1MΩ resistor between pins 8,10 and 11,13 or whatever pins you changed the arduino script to use.
 Then attach a wire to pins 8 and 13.
 (Thease will connect to the touch pads)

 Wiring diagram is provided (note that the capasitors shown are your body when it touches the pins 8 and 13)

 # Step 3

-Make sure you change any pin values, com ports or keybindings in both scripts before using them.
+-Make sure you change any pin values, com ports or keybindings in both scripts before using them.
-Upload the sketch to the arduino and then run the python script.
+-Upload the sketch to the arduino and then run the python script.
-Start OSU! and give it a test by toutching the output wires or attaching the wires to taped down foil.
+-Start OSU! and give it a test by toutching the output wires or attaching the wires to taped down foil.
-At this point you are done if you dont want to use the 3d printed models.
+-At this point you are done if you dont want to use the 3d printed models.
 Just tape the wires to taped down 2 sheets of taped down foil and have fun!
-If you encounter any problems or unexpected behaviour scroll down to the "Troubleshooting" section
+-If you encounter any problems or unexpected behaviour scroll down to the "Troubleshooting" section

 # Step 4